yashkumaratri/wheels/README.md

 # TensorFlow Optimized Wheels

+TF wheels to run on new CUDA 9/10 with older TF's : Tested 1.2.1

 Custom builds for TensorFlow with platform optimizations, including SSE, AVX and FMA.
 If you are seeing messages like the following with the stock `pip install tensorflow`, you've come to the right place.

 ```